EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

 - **2.** **Build the Advanced Hunting (KQL) query**

    * The query targets the **Threat & Vulnerability Management** software inventory table: `DeviceTvmSoftwareInventory`.
-That table includes **End-of-Support** columns such as `EndOfSupportStatus` and `EndOfSupportDate`, which is what lets you produce an “EoL report.”
-A typical shape looks like:
+That table includes **End-of-Support** columns such as `EndOfSupportStatus` and `EndOfSupportDate`, which is what lets us produce an “EoL report.”

      ```bash
      DeviceTvmSoftwareInventory
      | where isnotempty(EndOfSupportStatus)